percept is a non-invasive prenatal screening test (NIPT) for chromosome conditions.

 Remember, screening tests do not provide a definitive (yes or no) answer.
 Diagnostic testing is the only way to confirm the presence of a condition or to reassure a pregnancy is not affected.

-VCGS is the only NIPT provider in Australia to offer screening in triplet pregnancies.
-Please contact VCGS if you are caring for a triplet pregnancy as some acceptance criteria must be met prior to blood draw.
+Please contact VCGS if you are caring for a triplet pregnancy as some acceptance criteria must be met prior to having your blood collected.

-I wish to speak to a scientist or counsellor about percept™.
+I wish to speak to a scientist or counsellor about percept.

 How do I pay?

-Payment is made by providing credit card details at the time of completing the request slip.
-The fee is charged to the patient’s credit card prior to the result being released.
+Patient's will be asked to provide their mobile number on the test request form.
+They will receive an SMS with a secure link to complete payment.
 If the test fails and the patient does not want to proceed with a repeat test, the full fee is reimbursed.
 If a repeat sample is taken, only the single test fee is charged.